 Here is a list of major areas in which our graduates and other economic graduates have been employed.

-The National Association of Business Economists (NABE) in their April 2010 survey summarized the starting salary for entry-level economists, shown in the following table:
+The National Association of Business Economists (NABE) in its April 2010 survey summarized the starting salary for entry-level economists, shown below:

 |Source: National Association for Business Economics, Salary Characteristics, 2010|